httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 It does so using two techniques. {{compatible}} lists compatible fields -- those that can be handled as if they were Structured Fields due to the similarity of their defined syntax to that in Structured Fields. {{mapped}} lists mapped fields -- those whose syntax needs to be transformed into an underlying data model which is then mapped into that defined by Structured Fields.

-While implementations can parse and serialise compatible fields as Structured Fields subject to the caveats in {{compatible}}, a sender cannot generate mapped fields from {{mapped}} and expect them to be understood and acted upon by the recipient without prior negotiation.
+Note that while implementations can parse and serialise compatible fields as Structured Fields subject to the caveats in {{compatible}}, a sender cannot generate mapped fields from {{mapped}} and expect them to be understood and acted upon by the recipient without prior negotiation.
 This specification does not define such a mechanism.

 ## Notational Conventions